-IoT Software and Data Engineering
+IoT and Robotics Software Engineering

-Data Flow and Quality in SDLC
+Data Flow and Quality

 Get in touch if you want to collaborate or discuss any of these research topics of interest.